ethangrant/mage-docs/README.md

 # mage-docs

-Mage-Docs is a CLI tool written in Go, designed to generate a `README.md` file for Magento 2 modules.
-By extracting key information directly from the module, Mage-Docs helps developers quickly create comprehensive and consistent documentation.
+mage-docs is a CLI tool written in Go, designed to generate a `README.md` file for Magento 2 modules.
+By extracting key information directly from the module, mage-docs helps developers quickly create comprehensive and consistent documentation.
 It can also be useful for reviewing new modules providing a high level overview.

 ## Features